Advisory Opinion: Managing Data Security With Technology Providers

 • Does the technology provider state clearly whether it sells personal information, and, if it does, for what purposes and to which third parties?

-• Does the technology provider agree in writing that it is compliant with applicable laws, statutes, or regulations, including FERPA, HIPAA, and the GDPR, as well as relevant industry standards and best practices?
+• Does the technology provider agree in writing that it is compliant with applicable laws, statutes, or regulations, including FERPA, PPRA, HIPAA, and the GDPR, as well as relevant industry standards and best practices?

 All legitimate technology providers and businesses should have a privacy policy easily accessible to users.
 If a technology provider does not have an easily accessible privacy policy online for review, then it may not be a safe technology provider with which to share personal information.